Our Life Skills programme consists of two modules:

 - Life Skills: Developing Active Citizens, which consists of six one-hour workshops for children and teenagers aged 10 to 16.

-- Life Skills: Developing Social Entrepreneurs, which consists of six one-hour workshops for young adults aged 16 to 24.
+- Life Skills: Developing Social Entrepreneurs, which consists of online training sessions for teachers and six one-hour workshops for young adults aged 16 to 24.

 Aims and objectives of the programme